-46 ACTOR ACTOR INTERACTION [AAI] WITHIN SYSTEMS ENGINEERING (SE) AN ACTOR CENTERED APPROACH TO PROBLEM SOLVING IN ENGINEERING COMBINING ENGINEERING AND PHILOSOPHY VERSION 13.AUGUST 2018 format as follows: IF Input ...
+We will start the construction of a GOMS model for the executive actor using the electronically locked door.
+For this we simplify the GOMS-Model format as follows: IF Input ...
 Internal ...
 THEN ...
 Internal ...
 Out...
-ELSE...
+ELSE ...
 Internal ...
-Out...
+Out....
 The Input can either be some value from the set I of possible inputs or from the set IS of the internal states of the system.
-In the used example are all properties of the states a possible input or the under the goal to enter the open door.
+In the used example are all properties of the states a possible input or the properties of the internal states.
+All these IF-THEN rules are subsumed under the goal to enter the open door.